Python-Markdown/markdown/docs/contributing.md

 ## Issues

-Please address issues on the correct channel.
-Usage questions should be directed to the discussion group.
-Feature requests, bug reports and other issues should be raised on the GitHub [issue tracker].
+Feature requests, bug reports, usage questions, and other issues can all be raised on the GitHub [issue tracker].

 When describing issues try to phrase your ticket in terms of the behavior you think needs to change rather than the code you think needs to change.